lale5102/Ledbetter_CSCI2270_FinalProject/README.md

 ## How to Run

-The user can clone repo using "git clone https://github.com/lale5102/Ledbetter_CSCI2270_FinalProject.git" and will receive 5 files.
+User can clone repo using "git clone https://github.com/suveck/Giacomini_CSCI2270_FinalProject.git" and will receive 5 files:

   1) README.md

   2) ToDoList.cpp

   3) ToDoList.h

-  4) helloWorld.cpp (This file can be ignored)
+  4) helloWorld.cpp (this file can be ignored)

   5) main.cpp